 \subsection{Data Preprocessing}

-After collecting data in the driving process, this study preprocesses the data further.
-The scenario tracking data and real-time kinematic data will be transformed in the following data fusion algorithms.
-In the part, this paper first preprocess the drivers' eye tracking data.
-By the Canny operator shown as (\ref{i}), all of the boundary point of pupils can be founded easily.
+Then, this study processed the collected data.
+The scenario tracking data and real-time kinematic data would be transformed in the image fusion algorithm.
+In this part, this paper mainly extracted the drivers' eye-tracking data.
+By the Canny operator shown as (\ref{i}), all of the boundary points of pupils could be founded easily.

 where

 \qquad $I_{guid}$= bootstrap image of the bootstrap filter

 \qquad $\hat{I}$= images $I_{guid}$ after filtering